WomenPlusPlus/deploy-impact-22-openedu-e/src/Ontology/Design/README.md

 ## 5. Object properties (aka entity relationships)

+In the table below, relationships between classes in the new ontology and their definitions are listed together with subject and object classes defined by the relationship.

 | Object Property | Domain (subject) Class | Range (object) Class | Description |
 | ------------- | ------------------------ | -------------------- | ----------- |